LoyolaChicagoCode/cs2-lab0/README.md

 (Keep your reflection brief and at a high, conceptual level.)

+## References

+You might find these constructs and building blocks from COMP 170 useful:

+- conditionals
+- indefinite loops
+- methods
+- Scanner

 ## Submission

 Add a readme file including your reflection and any other thoughts.
 Submit via Repl.it as discussed in class.